Maikel Garcia Player Props: Royals vs. Tigers

-The Kansas City Royals, including Maikel Garcia and his .462 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .513 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Matthew Boyd and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Tigers.
+In his last game, he strung together three hits (going 3-for-4) against the Tigers.

 Maikel Garcia Game Info & Props vs. the Tigers